-Practices with minimal evidence or untested
+Animal preparation - practices with minimal evidence or untested

-• Pre-vaccination against Mannheimia haemolytica with BovishieldTM vaccine
+Pre-vaccination against Mannheimia haemolytica with BovishieldTM vaccine

-There are no controlled published studies on the use of BovishieldTM vaccine in commercial feedlots in either Australia or North America.
+There are no controlled published studies on the use of BovishieldTM vaccine in commercial feedlots in either Australia or north America.

-• Truck design/exhaust fumes - North American unpublished data (conference proceedings), and a peer reviewed study
+Truck design/exhaust fumes - North American unpublished data (conference proceedings), and a peer reviewed study.